unruggable-labs/ENSIPs/eip-1.md

 ## Auxiliary Files

-Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that ENSIP as follows: `assets/ENSIP-N` (where **N** is to be replaced with the ENSIP number).
+Images, diagrams, and auxiliary files should be included in a subdirectory of the `assets` folder for that ENSIP as follows: `assets/ENSIP-N` (where **N** is to be replaced with the ENSIP number).
 When linking to an image in the ENSIP, use relative links such as `../assets/ensip-1/image.png`.

 ## Transferring ENSIP Ownership

 It occasionally becomes necessary to transfer ownership of ENSIPs to a new champion.
 In general, we'd like to retain the original author as a co-author of the transferred ENSIP, but that's really up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the ENSIP process, or has fallen off the face of the 'net (i.e. is unreachable or isn't responding to email).
+A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the ENSIP process, or has fallen off the face of the 'net (i.e., is unreachable or isn't responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the ENSIP.
 We try to build consensus around an ENSIP, but if that's not possible, you can always submit a competing ENSIP.

 If you are interested in assuming ownership of an ENSIP, send a message asking to take over, addressed to both the original author and the ENSIP editor.
 If the original author doesn't respond to the email in a timely manner, the ENSIP editor will make a unilateral decision (it's not like such decisions can't be reversed :)).